StatCan/aaw/docs/en/1-Experiments/Selecting-an-Image.md

 you're interested specifically in using **_TensorFlow_** or **_PyTorch_**, we also have `jupyterlab-tensorflow` and `jupyterlab-pytorch` which come with those tools pre-installed.

+For the `jupyterlab-pytorch` image, the PyTorch packages (torch, torchvision, and torchaudio) are installed in the `torch` conda environment.
+You must activate this environment to use PyTorch.

+For the `jupyterlab-cpu`, `jupyterlab-tensorflow`, and `jupyterlab-pytorch` images, in the default shell the `conda activate` command may not work.
+This is due to the environment not being initalized properly.
+In this case run `bash`, you should see the AAW logo and a few instructions appear.
+After this `conda activate` should work properly.
+If you see the AAW logo on startup it means the environment is correctly initalized and `conda activate` should work properly.
+A fix for this bug is in the works, once this is fixed this paragraph will be removed.

 Each image comes pre-loaded with VS Code in the browser if you prefer a full IDE experience.